aherbert/gdsc-smlm/docs/index.rst

      - Calculate the match statistics between two sets of traced molecules.

    * - :ref:`results_plugins:Spot Inspector`
-     - Extracts the fitted spots from an image into a stack ordered by the user-selected score .
+     - Extracts the fitted spots from an image into a stack ordered by the user-selected score.

+   * - :ref:`results_plugins:Yeast Mask`
+     - Creates a mask of a fission yeast cell (*S. pombe*).

+   * - :ref:`results_plugins:Depth Mask`
+     - Creates a 3D mask using three 2D masks to define the shape.

+   * - :ref:`results_plugins:Nucleus Mask`
+     - Creates a 3D mask using spheres to model a nucleus of a cell.

+.. index:: analysis plugins

 Analysis plugins
 ----------------